 In his talk Dr Tim Fox will describe why this must change.
 He will explain how the impact of increased urbanisation, growing global affluence and climate change is predicted to lead to a boom in cooling demand in the next few decades.
 He will discuss the critical need to achieve sustainable energy provision for cooling to meet this demand and describe new ways of thinking about the energy system for cooling, including the emergence of the ‘cold economy’ concept and technologies that improve efficiency, reduce pollutants and greenhouse gas emissions, harness renewables and utilise sources of cold that are currently wasted.

 This event is organised by the IET (Devon and Cornwall Network).
-The session is equivalent to one hour CPD and is open to all but registration is required via the IET webpage.
+The session is equivalent to one hour CPD and is open to all - no booking required.
+Contact email@example.com